pzinemanas/bformdec2/README.md

 21. 2D binaural configuration.
 This first decodes to a octagon configuration and then applies HRTF filters.
 31. 3D binaural configuration.
 This first decodes to a dodecahedron configuration and then applies HRTF filters.

-idecoder -- select the type of decoder
+idecoder -- optional (default 0), select the type of decoder

 0. Dual decoder (velocity and energy decoders using dual-band splitting).
 1. Velocity decoder.
 2. Energy decoder.

-> By default, the opcode uses the dual decoder.

-idistance -- select the distance (meters) to the loudspeaker (radius if regular configuration)
+idistance -- optional (default 1 meter), select the distance (meters) to the loudspeaker (radius if regular configuration)

-> By default, the distance is set to 1 meter.

-ifreq - frequency cut (Hz) of the band splitting filter (only importante if idecoder=0)
+ifreq -- optional (default 400 Hz), frequency cut (Hz) of the band splitting filter (only importante if idecoder=0)

-> By default the frequency is set to 400 Hz.

-imix - type of mix of the velocity and energy decoders' outputs
+imix -- optional (default 0), type of mix of the velocity and energy decoders' outputs

 0. Energy
 1. RMS